gentics/gentics-ui-core/README.md

 ## Using ui-core in an [angular-cli](https://cli.angular.io/) project

-1. Create a new app using angular-cli (this guide assumes angular-cli version 6.x).
+1. Create a new app using angular-cli (this guide assumes angular-cli version 7.x).
 The following command will create a new app with the name `my-example` in the folder `./my-example`, use `me` as the prefix for components, set up a routing module, and use SCSS for defining styles.
 Please note that while a custom prefix and the routing module are optional, SCSS must be used for the styles in order to be compatible with Gentics UI Core.

 ```
-ng new my-example --prefix me --routing --style scss
+ng new my-example --prefix=me --routing=true --style=scss
 ```

 2. Uncomment (and if necessary, install) the polyfills required for your target browsers in `polyfills.ts` and add the following assignment in that file: